 Community Partner of the Year

-The recipient Community Partner will be chosen based on a commitment to building active citizenship and dedication to facilitating quality service experiences while utilizing the efforts of alternative break groups.
+The recipient Community Partner will be chosen based on a commitment to building active citizenship and dedication by inviting alternative break groups into the great work being done in their community.
 The winning organization receives national recognition, including: a letter of congratulations and the presentation of the award at the ABCs.
-The nominating alternative break program is highlighted on one of our National Conference Calls.

 T-Shirt of the Year

 The winner of this award will have a t-shirt drenched with alternative break philosophy plus awesome design.
 Yep - it has to be awesome.
 Nominees for this award can be any shirt designed for that year's alternative break season.
-The winner receives national recognition, including: a letter of congratulations, the presentation of the award at the ABCs, a program spotlight on one of our National Conference Calls, and $50 in Break Away products and services.
+The winner receives national recognition, including: a letter of congratulations, the presentation of the award at the ABCs, and $50 in Break Away products and services.

 Active Citizen of the Year

 The recipient of this award is chosen based on a commitment to living a life of active citizenship.
 Nominees for this award can be anyone connected to the alternative break movement.
-The winner receives national recognition, including: a letter of congratulations, the presentation of the award at the ABCs, a spotlight on one of our National Conference Calls, a letter to the college or university president, and free Break Away swag.
+The winner receives national recognition, including: a letter of congratulations, the presentation of the award at the ABCs, a letter to the college or university president, and free Break Away swag.